 The first step in living with MS is understanding the four types of MS; from there, you can create a plan for yourself in an effort to slow progression and live with any symptoms you have.
 Consult with your doctor and follow their instructions when planning to try MS therapies or medications.

-At Chariot Innovations, we believe strongly in the benefits of hippotherapy and what it can do for those with MS. We created the MiraColt so that everyone can experience the natural gait of a horse, which has been shown to help those struggling with movement disorders.
+At Chariot Innovations, we believe strongly in the benefits of hippotherapy for those with MS. We created the MiraColt so that everyone can experience the natural gait of a horse, which has been shown to help those struggling with movement disorders.

 When using the MiraColt as a physical therapy device, the motion patterns of riding a horse are emulated.
 This engages many systems of the body, including cognitive, neuromotor, and sensory.
 The outcome is often improved movement and muscle control.
 Contact us—we can answer all of your questions about how hippotherapy and using the MiraColt can improve your MS symptoms.